Upgrade to Windows 11?

 If Windows 10 offers you Windows 11, should you upgrade?

-Why would you upgrade from Windows 10 to Windows 11?
+The PROs: Why might you want to upgrade from Windows 10 to Windows 11?

 • A refreshed user interface.
-Windows 11 features a new user interface that is more modern and user-friendly.
-Microsoft has redesigned the Start menu.
-There are also new widgets that offer quick information, such as the weather, news, and stocks (but if, like me, you find such distractions intolerable, you can get rid of this).
+Windows 11 features a new user interface that is more modern.
+There are also new widgets that offer quick information, such as the weather, news, and stocks (but if, like me, you find such distractions intolerable, you can get rid of these).

 • Improved performance.
 Windows 11 is more efficient than Windows 10.
 This means that you may experience faster boot times and better overall performance.